jacklowrie/wp-gizmo/README.md

 At present, WP-Gizmo is essentially a single-file plugin with a linting setup, ready for you to hack on.
 Add your functionality to `wp-gizmo.php` and test in your local WordPress install.
 When you're ready to ship your plugin, doublecheck your plugin comment in the main file as well as the slug and name in `config.json`, then run `gulp bundle`.
 This will create a new directory in your WordPress plugins directory with your plugin name and slug switched in.

 # Documentation
 Currently, all documentation lives in this readme and in the [WP-Gizmo wiki](https://github.com/jacklowrie/wp-gizmo/wiki).
 There isn't much, but as WP-Gizmo gets built out, the docs will become more robust.
-So if you need docs for something, please file an issue or get in touch!
+So if you need help, please file an issue or get in touch!